nsetzer/daedalus-games/csp2.md

 You lined up a shot, the enemy is in your cross hairs, and you pull the trigger.
 But the message for the player indicating they dodged out of the way is 1 frame late.

-Reconcililatin is a process where the game state is rewound to apply late messages.
+Reconciliation is a process where the game state is rewound to apply late messages.
 All steps are then run in sequence, to catch back up with the current time.

 implement get/set state for the entity